A man in a suit and tie standing up against a white wall.

 SUPREME COURT STAFF ATTORNEY, '06 - '17

 David Kaiser served as a California Supreme Court staff attorney for eleven years.
-Earlier in his career, he received a Ph.D. in English from the University of California at Berkeley and his JD from Hastings, where he was Articles Editor of the Hastings Law Review.
+Earlier in his career, he received a Ph.D. in English from the University of California at Berkeley and his JD from UC Law SF (formerly Hastings), where he was Articles Editor of the Hastings Law Review.
 David worked as a litigator for Bingham McCutchen, LLP.
 David has also worked in the federal district court, the superior court, and the California Judicial Council.

 David Kaiser